-Athens Santorini Mykonos are the most popular destinations in Greece for good reason.
+Athens Santorini Crete are three of the most popular destinations in Greece for good reason.
 Their iconic landscapes and historic sites make them some of the most photographed places in the world.

-This itinerary ensures you make the absolute most out of your visit to these two islands and one of the worlds great cities.
-It covers how to get around, where to stay, top things to see and do and even where to eat and drink.
-Just adjust the amount of days in each place to suit your needs and your time-frame.
+This itinerary ensures you make the absolute most out of your visit to these two islands and one of the world’s great cities.
+It covers how to get around, where to stay, top things to see and do, and even where to eat and drink.
+Just adjust the number of days in each place to suit your needs and your time frame.

 Your Athens Santorini Crete Itinerary

 There really is no right or wrong answer to this.
 The best answer, of course, is to stay as long as you can and hopefully, that’s a long time!
 But most of us have limited time and it needs to be spent wisely.

 We have not bound this itinerary with specific numbers of days but rather our MINIMUM recommended.
 This articles also suggests things to do at your own pace as many may be weather dependant or you might want to be more spontaneous than having a rigid itineray.